Nebraska Territory in the American Civil War: Before the Civil War

 Pre-Civil War era Nebraska Territory was largely rural and unsettled, at the edge of the American frontier.
 The Kansas–Nebraska Act of 1854 had established the 40th parallel north as the dividing line between the territories of Kansas and Nebraska.
 It had also repealed the Missouri Compromise of 1820 and allowed settlers in those territories to determine if they would allow slavery within their boundaries.
 Like the early Kansas settlers, Nebraska residents were commonly migrants from the Northern United States and chose to exclude slavery from their territory.

 Anti-secession feelings ran strong in the fledgling Nebraska Territory.
 Seward County was originally called Greene County, after a popular U.S. Army general from Missouri, but after General Greene joined the Confederacy, the county was renamed for William H. Seward, Secretary of State to President Abraham Lincoln.

+On the night of February 15, 1861 a group of armed secessionist took possession of the old Fort Kearny.
+The group raised a palmetto flag with the motto: "South Rights," from the flag staff.
+The following day large party of armed unionist attacked the fort and skirmished with the rebels, after the battle they forced the rebels out of the fort.
+The men torn down the palmetto flag than raised the Stars and Stripes.

 As the war began in April 1861, Algernon Paddock was serving as the territorial secretary, the highest office.
 On May 15, Alvin Saunders, a staunch Republican and supporter of President Lincoln, was sworn in as the formal Governor of Nebraska Territory.
 He served in that capacity throughout the war.